Alien Shooter: Plot

-In the early year 2030, scientist from M.A.G.M.A Energy Corporation created the bio engineering creatures by mixing both DNA animals and alien cells from a meteorite they've been found.
-Those creatures have been successfully created such as mutant frogs/spawn frogs, multi-armed bipeds/raptors, giant spiders, and tank rhinos.
-However, something bad happens, the aliens plan to escape from their cage while using a teleporter device as their plans.
-Protagonist's task to eliminated the aliens inside of abandoned experiment lab places.
+In the early year 2030, scientists from M.A.G.M.A Energy Corporation created the bio-engineering creatures by mixing both animal DNA and alien cells from a meteorite they had found.
+Those creatures have been successfully created, such as mutant frogs/spawn frogs, multi-armed bipeds/raptors, giant spiders, and tank rhinos.
+However, something bad happens, the aliens plan to escape from their cage while using a teleporter device as their escape plan.
+The Protagonist's task is to eliminate the aliens inside the abandoned experiment labs.

 As the protagonist explores the lab, the root of the problem is revealed to be a malfunction with an experimental teleportation device.
 Somehow, the aliens have managed to flood through en masse, killing the scientists and guards who were working in the lab.
 Delving deeper into the complex, the protagonist encounters ever more powerful aliens and realizes that all the teleporters must be destroyed.
 The game reaches its conclusion when the protagonist has eliminated all of the aliens and destroyed all the teleporters in the laboratory.

 The final cut scene shows a single female spawn frog escaping the laboratory and running away.
 The story is continued in the first expansion, Fight For Life, and concluded in the second expansion, The Experiment.